 David Oppenheimer was the first president chosen at the small offices in the Gilmour & Clark Block.
-The Board’s first bank account was with the Bank of British North America.
-Some of The Board's first mandates were:
+Some of The Vancouver Board of Trade's first mandates were:

-Need for resident judge — population of Vancouver: 5,000.
+Need for a resident judge — population of Vancouver: 5,000.

 Need for Land Registry Office in the city.

 Request that the government set aside 50 acres of government land at Hastings townsite for a public park.

 Need for a bridge across the north arm of Fraser River and a road to the city to transport produce to Vancouver.

 Encouragement to those developing mines.

 September 22, 1887: Thirty-one businessmen agreed to form a Board of Trade to rebuild Vancouver after the Great Fire.
 It was incorporated federally under the Board of Trade Act.
 The Board received its official charter on November 24, 1887 and its first headquarters was a tiny office in the Gilmour and Clark building.

 City Mayor David Oppenheimer became president and The Board sent a list of objectives to the provincial secretary demanding facilities and services for Vancouver.
 It also called for direct taxation to be abolished.